alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 ![polyfit_bern_100_reg5em4]({{ "/assets/polyfit_bern_100_reg5em4.png" | absolute_url }})

 This is a polynomial of degree 100, that does not overfit!

+# Are we cheating?
+One last message I want to convey before we wrap up is that our nice results are _not_ cheating.
+You can in theory work with $$[-100, 100]$$ and use the basis

+$$
+\hat{b}_{i,n}(x) = b_{i,n}(\tfrac{x}{200} + 0.5),
+$$

+which is just Bernstein polynomials applied to normalized features.
+Why isn't it cheating?
+Because $$\hat{b}_{i,n}(x)$$ is _also_ a polynomial!
+Nobody forces to compute this polynomial by raising large magnitude numbers to high degrees.
+The way mathematical objects are _defined_ and the way they are employed _computationally_ can, and oftentimes should differ.

+In fact, this is very common in machine learning!
+For example, consider the cross-entropy loss.
+Many of us train multi-class classifiers, and even all our LLMs are pre-trained with it!
+But at its core  is the function

+$$
+\operatorname{LogSumExp}(\mathbf{x}) = \ln\left( \sum_i e^{x_i} \right).
+$$

+Who!
+Exponentials!
+They overflow easily!
+But for some reason statistics and ML textbooks are not trying to convince you not to use it.
+The contrary - they encourage it!
+Why?
+Because our ML packages know how to compute it in a numerically stable manner that is  _not_ by definition.
+The same with polynomials - we compute with polynomials _not_ by definition, but by using carefully designed algorithms.

 # Summary

 The notorious reputation of high-degree polynomials in the machine learning community is primarily a myth.
 Despite it, papers, books, and blog posts are based on this premise as if it was an axiom.
 Bernstein polynomials are little known in the machine learning community, but there are a few papers[^4][^5] using them to represent polynomial features.
-Their main advantage is ease of use - we can use high degree polynomials to exploit their approximation power, and easily control model complexity with just one hyperparameter - the regularization coefficient.
+Their main advantage is ease of use - we can use high degree polynomials to exploit their approximation power, and ease of regularization with the right basis.

+I hope the post convinced you that high degree polynomials may be useful, and you want to discover more in this series.
+I hope the message that the main issue is the standard basis, and not the fact that we're working in $$[0, 1]$$ or any other "cheating" has been conveyed.  _Even_ in $$[0, 1]$$, we weren't able to get a good fit with the standard basisl!

 In the following posts we will explore the Bernstein basis in more detail.
 We will use it to create polynomial features for real-world datasets and test it versus the standard basis.
 Moreover, we will see how to regularize the coefficients to control the shape of the function we aim to represent..
 For example, what if we know that the function we're aiming to fit is increasing?
 Stay tuned!